apache/buildstream/CONTRIBUTING.rst

 is acceptable to save some typing by using a publicly accessible instance variable.

-It is never acceptable to modify the value of an instance variable from outside of the declaring class.
+It is never acceptable to modify the value of an instance variable from outside of the declaring class, even if the variable is *public*.
 In other words, the class which exposes an instance variable is the only one in control of the value of this variable.

 * If an instance variable is public and must be modified; then it must be modified using a :ref:`mutator <contributing_accessor_mutator>`